isfopo/globe-sprinter/README.md

 ## Usage

 Add commands and directories using the "+" icon.
 These commands then are available in the menu.
 When selected, the command will be copied to the clipboard and a new terminal window.
 Paste and run the command.
+Commands can be deleted or edited.

 ## Menu Items